-- ENG 630 The Teaching of Composition (3,0,3) Activities, materials, objectives, and curricula for secondary school writing instruction.
-May be repeated to a maximum of 6 semester hours as topics vary. - ENG 642 Online Literary Research (3,0,3) Location, analysis, use, and creation of digitized primary and secondary resources for literary study.
-Exploration of online collaborative environments. - ENG 648 Developing Writing Programs for Elementary and Secondary Schools I (3,0,3) Theories of writing and planning of developmental writing programs for specific grade levels and for school- wide programs across disciplines.
-May be taken concurrently with ENG 649.
-Same as EDU 648. - ENG 649 Developing Writing Programs for Elementary and Secondary Schools II (3,0,3) Includes workshop experience in peer teaching and preparation of manuscripts.
+- ENG 649 Developing Writing Programs for Elementary and Secondary Schools II (3,0,3) Includes workshop experience in peer teaching and preparation of manuscripts.
 May be taken concurrently with ENG 648.
-Same as EDU 649. - ENG 655 Studies in British Literature Before 1750 (3,0,3) Authors, genres, themes, and traditions from earlier periods of British literature (Anglo-Saxon through 18th century) May be repeated once for credit with different topic. - ENG 657 Studies in British Literature Since 1750 (3,0,3) Authors, genres, themes, and traditions related to British literature from the late 18th century to recent times.
+Same as EDU 649. - ENG 655 Studies in British Literature Before 1800 (3,0,3) Authors, genres, themes, and traditions from earlier periods of British literature (Anglo-Saxon through 18th century) May be repeated once for credit with different topic. - ENG 657 Studies in British Literature Since 1800 (3,0,3) Authors, genres, themes, and traditions related to British literature from the late 18th century to recent times.
 May be repeated once for credit with different topic. - ENG 665 Studies in American Literature Before 1865 (3,0,3) Authors, genres, themes, and traditions related to American literature from colonial period to end of Civil War.
 May be repeated once for credit with different topic. - ENG 667 Studies in American Literature Since 1865 (3,0,3) Authors, genres, themes, and traditions related to American literature since end of Civil War.
 May be repeated once for credit with different topic. - ENG 670 Studies in Continental European Literature (3,0,3) Authors, genres, themes, and traditions related to cultures and literatures of continental Europe.
-May be repeated once for credit with different topic. - ENG 680 Studies in Literary Criticism and Theory (3,0,3) Issues in the history of literary criticism and recent literary theory.
+May be repeated once for credit with different topic. - ENG 671 World Literature in English (3,0,3) Seminar in literature written in English outside major American and British traditions.
+May cover materials in a transnational context.
+May be repeated once for credit when topics vary. - ENG 672 African American Literature (3,0,3) Seminar in authors, genres, themes and traditions from African American literature for all periods.
+My be repeated for credit when topics vary.. - ENG 674 Multicultural Literature (3,0,3) Seminar in works by writers in one or more ethnic literatures.
+May be repeated once when topics vary. - ENG 676.
+Post-colonial Theory and Literature (3,0,3) Seminar in theoretical, cultural, and critical contexts of post-colonial literature. - ENG 678 Folkore and Literature (3,0,3) Seminar examining the use of folklore in literature.
+May be repeated once for credit when topics change. - ENG 679 Regional Literature (3,0,3) Seminar in theoretical, cultural, and critical contexts of regional literatures.
+May be repeated once for credit when topics change. - ENG 680 Studies in Literary Criticism and Theory (3,0,3) Issues in the history of literary criticism and recent literary theory.
 May be repeated once for credit with different topic. - ENG 685 Studies in Comparative Literary Forms and Themes (3,0,3) Issues in form and meaning of literatures from various cultures and languages.
-May be repeated once for credit with different topic.
+May be repeated once for credit with different topic. - ENG 687 Gender and Literature (3,0,3) Seminar considering written materials from the perspective of women's/gender studies.
+May be repeated once when topics change.